 “Validate whatever your child is feeling so they can ‘feel’ that you get them and that you’re right there with them,” Karen says.
 “For instance saying, ‘You’re sad that your yellow shirt is dirty.
 It can be upsetting when you spill food on your favourite things, can’t it?'”

 “The next step,” Karen explains, “is to let them know that you want to understand more about what they’re feeling – ‘I really want to hear you, but it’s hard for me to hear your words when you’re so upset.
 Can you take a big breath and tell me what’s happening?'”

 3. Encourage active, steady breathing

-“Try practising strong, steady belly breathing as part of a bedtime routine,” Karen advises.
+“Try practising strong, steady, belly breathing as part of a bedtime routine,” Karen advises.
 “This will set the response up to be more automatic and familiar, and easier to access during big feelings.
-One way to do this is with hot cocoa breathing.
-Imagine holding a cup of hot cocoa – smell chocolatey smell for three, hold for one, blow cool for three.”
+One way to do this is with ‘hot cocoa breathing’.
+Imagine holding a cup of hot cocoa – smell the chocolatey smell for a count of three, hold that breath for one count, then blow to cool down the cocoa for a count of three.”

 4. Expand their social awareness

-The most important thing here for parents is to do all this without shaming the child, instead helping them feel empowered to make better choices.
+The most important thing for parents is to do all this without shaming the child.
+Instead aim to help them feel empowered to make better choices.